MilenSh/C-Programming-A-Modern-Approach-2nd-Ed-by-K.N.-King---Programming-Projects/README.md

 Please note that these may not be the best solutions to the given problems, i do not claim they are.

-This shall be looked as more of an exercise than anything, as I will be solving the problems as I am going through the book and getting myself familiar with the C programming language.
+This shall be looked as more of an exercise than anything, as I will be solving the problems as I am go through the book and familiarise myself with the C programming language.